Spoke and Spade is an urban farm growing vegetables for a hyper-local community.

 I want kids to know carrots grow in the ground and for small businesses to thrive alongside the people they serve.

-I want to be part of creating resilient communities in the face climate change and provide healthy food for people.
+I hoped to be part of creating resilient communities in the face climate change and provide healthy food for people and champion relevant issues with a creative positive story.

 Curtis Stone (Canada)